9 In Family/ Inspiration/ Motherhood/ Parent Tip/ Raising boys

 • He just got a cell phone and loves talking to people on the phone.

 “Well,” I replied, “if you wanted to share your number with my son, we could keep in touch with you.
-You are welcome to walk over to our home whenever you’d like to hang out with our family.”
-(I know the street he lives on is close to ours because my son pointed out where he gets on the bus.)
+You are welcome to come our home and hang out with our family.”

 His face lights up with a smile, “I’d like that!”

-We end the interview on a good note and he leaves smiling.
+We end the interview and he leaves smiling.

 When my son got home that afternoon he says, “The weirdest thing happened on the bus today.
 You remember that kid who was always mean to me?
 Today he asked if we could sit together and he gave me his number.”